Use UTF-8 code pages in Windows apps

 .

 Until recently, Windows has emphasized "Unicode" -W variants over -A APIs.
 However, recent releases have used the ANSI code page and -A APIs as a means to introduce UTF-8 support to apps.
-If the ANSI code page is configured for UTF-8, -A APIs typically operate in UTF-8.
+If the ANSI code page is configured for UTF-8, then -A APIs typically operate in UTF-8.
 This model has the benefit of supporting existing code built with -A APIs without any code changes.

 Code page conversion

-As Windows operates natively in UTF-16 (WCHAR
+Because Windows operates natively in UTF-16 (WCHAR

 ), you might need to convert UTF-8 data to UTF-16 (or vice versa) to interoperate with Windows APIs.